-If you are pregnant, or plan to become pregnant, XALKORI can harm the unborn baby.
-Females who are able to become pregnant should use effective birth control during treatment with XALKORI and for at least 45 days after the final dose of XALKORI.
+If you are pregnant, or plan to become pregnant, XALKORI can harm your unborn baby.
+Females who are able to become pregnant should use effective birth control during treatment with XALKORI and for 45 days after the last dose of XALKORI.
 Your healthcare provider will check to see if you are pregnant before starting treatment with XALKORI.
-Males who have female partners who can become pregnant should use condoms during treatment with XALKORI and for at least 90 days after the final dose of XALKORI.
+Males who have female partners who can become pregnant should use condoms during treatment with XALKORI and for 90 days after the last dose of XALKORI.
 Talk to your healthcare provider about birth control methods that may be right for you.
 If you or your partner becomes pregnant, tell your healthcare provider right away.